10 Reasons To Use Geodemography

-Geodemography is a branch of market research that assigns the attributes of small areas – usually neighbourhoods – to the consumers who live within them and, based on this assignment, divides the consumer marketplace into meaningful segments that are locatable and reachable.
+Geodemography is a branch of market research that assigns the attributes of small areas – usually neighbourhoods – to the consumers who live within them and based on this assignment, divides the consumer marketplace into meaningful segments that are locatable and reachable.
 The discipline leverages spatial and mathematical patterns in how people live and shop to help marketers make inferences about consumer behaviour.
-These techniques have been widely used since the early ‘70’s to answer the marketing questions: Who are my customers?
-Where do they live? and How can I best reach them?
+These techniques have been widely used since the early ’70s to answer the marketing questions:

 During this same 40-year period, technology has put powerful computers on everyone’s desktop.
 Software systems that deliver modeling algorithms to the non-statistician are affordable and usable.

 Geographic Information Systems (GIS) have gone way beyond simple mapping to bring location intelligence to business databases.
-And consumer marketers build large databases about their customers and know how to mine the information contained within them.
+Consumer marketers build large databases about their customers and know how to mine the information contained within them.

-The results are executable.
+- The results are actionable.
 While much market research is descriptive and can help with product conceptualization, brand awareness and advertising, only geodemography can effectively link the customer, product and brand profiles to site selection, local marketing (including direct mail or flyer drops), merchandising, category management and media planning.

 - Clusters are easy for marketers and executives to understand.
 Cluster systems feature icons and clever nicknames for a reason.
 Claritas’ Shotguns & Pickups, MapInfo’s Kindergarten Boom and Environics Analytics’ Lunch at Tim’s conjure up images of groups of consumers much more readily than cumbersome descriptors like “upscale empty nesters in condos”.